-Shipments to four customers, including three wholesalers, accounted for approximately 41% and 48% of net revenues for Fiscal 2020 and Fiscal 2019, respectively.
-Balances due from these customers (gross outstanding amounts) represented approximately 89% and 87% of gross accounts receivable at March 31, 2020 and 2019, respectively.
+Shipments to four customers, including three wholesalers, accounted for approximately 54% of net revenues for Fiscal 2020.
+Shipments to five customers, including three wholesalers, accounted for approximately 63% of net revenues for Fiscal 2019.
+Balances due from these customers (gross outstanding amounts) represented approximately 89% and 63% of gross accounts receivable at March 31, 2020 and 2019, respectively.
 As is typical in the U.S. retail sector, many of the Company's customers are serviced through their designated wholesalers.
 Of the net sales made to wholesalers, the majority include sales for various customers of the Company that have underlying direct contracts with the Company that are facilitated through such wholesale customers.
-No other single customer accounted for more than 10% of net sales for Fiscal 2020 or Fiscal 2019.
+No other single customer accounted for more than 10% of net sales for Fiscal 2020 or 2019.
 The loss of any of these customers would have a materially adverse effect on short-term operating results.